 What Is the Bible Meaning of Redemption?

 In the Hebrew Old Testament, the primary word for redemption is ga’al, which carries the idea of a close relative acting as a rescuer.
 The Greek New Testament uses apolutrosis, meaning a release secured by the payment of a ransom.
-Both words paint the same picture: someone in bondage or loss, a price that must be paid, and a redeemer who loves enough to pay it.
+Both words tell the same story: someone trapped, a price that must be paid, and a redeemer who loves enough to pay it.

 “In him we have redemption through his blood, the forgiveness of our trespasses, according to the riches of his grace.”— Ephesians 1:7 (ESV)

 This single verse from Ephesians captures the full bible meaning of redemption — it is personal (“we have”), it is costly (“through his blood”), it is complete (“the forgiveness of our trespasses”), and it flows from an inexhaustible source (“the riches of his grace”).
-Redemption is not a reluctant transaction.
-It is a lavish rescue funded by love.
+Redemption is a lavish rescue funded by love.

 The Kinsman Redeemer: God’s Picture of Rescue in the Old Testament

-In ancient Israel, when a family fell into poverty and had to sell their land or even sell themselves into servitude, the law provided a way back.
+In ancient Israel, when a family sank into poverty and had to sell their land — or even sell themselves into servitude — the law provided a way back.
 A close relative — a kinsman — had the right and the responsibility to step in and buy back what had been lost.
 This redeemer had to meet three qualifications: he had to be a close relative, he had to be able to pay the price, and he had to be willing to act.

 “If your brother becomes poor and sells part of his property, then his nearest redeemer shall come and redeem what his brother has sold.”— Leviticus 25:25 (ESV)